The Mobius 1 ActionCam Support Thread (Posts #1-#7 mandatory reading!)

-This thread is part of a radio controlled model web site in a Forum dedicated to Aerial Video.
-As such, the content of this thread is intended to focus on the topic of the Mobius ActionCam and it's operation and capabilities for aerial video purposes.
+This thread is hosted by M1 users, not the camera developer, and is part of a radio controlled model web site in a Forum dedicated to Aerial Photography.
+As such, the content of this thread is intended to focus on the topic of the Mobius ActionCam (NOT the Mobius 2 which has it's own thread) and it's operation and capabilities for aerial video purposes.

 That said, the Mobius is unique in it's small size, weight, capabilities, and price point, making it ideal for many other uses to capture action video.
 Therefore many persons interested in the Mobius for purposes other than aerial video are directed here for camera support by various vendors, and you are welcome here for the purpose of helping you with the camera's operation.

 Issues with adapting the camera for other uses should be discussed in more appropriate forums, e.g.:

 ALL users of this thread are requested (and expected) to adhere to the following posting protocol:

 The Mobius, by the developer of the highly successful #16HD "808-style" keychain camera, is a logical progression to the more capable 1080p level of video hardware.
 The features that made the #16 such a hit, namely small, light, configurable, great video, and low cost are being extrapolated and expanded to match the capability of the new hardware.
 The firmware will take many months to mature and incorporate all the capabilities of the new hardware, but the developer is actively pursuing this goal while watching this thread for user feedback on issues that might need fixing.